 For many years, REI has worked to create a welcoming, inclusive environment in the outdoors and ensure our retail stores and offices reflect the diversity of the communities we serve.
 We believe diversity and inclusion is a business imperative needed to realize our aspiration to serve our members and customers 100 years and beyond.
 Our vision is that:

 REI is a courageous, culturally competent organization where diversity and inclusion are woven into the fabric of our company, driving superior business results and a sustainable competitive advantage.

 To work toward the fulfillment of this vision, the co-op has aligned its strategy around three primary initiatives and their corresponding goals:

-We believe that our commitment to an inclusive workplace and customer experience is extremely important, and this has led to industry-leading scores for inclusion on our 2011 employee engagement survey:
+We believe that our commitment to an inclusive workplace and customer experience is extremely important.
+This commitment has led to the improvement of our Human Rights Campaign’s Corporate Equality Index score from 65 to 90 and resulted in industry-leading scores for inclusion on our 2012 employee engagement survey: